sprucely-designed/mainwp-discord-notifications/README.md

 ## Usage

-Once installed and configured, the plugin will automatically check for updates every hour and send notifications to the specified Discord channel if updates are available.
+Once installed and configured, the plugin will automatically check for updates following your `mainwp_cronupdatescheck_action` cron schedule (with an hourly fallback) and send notifications to the specified Discord channel if updates are available.

 ### Notification Format